 Estimated Time of Arrival (ETA)

 Heavy traffic and weather will cause delays.
-Drivers have to stop for an unknown amount of time when heavy rain or strong winds pose a danger to the shipment.
-Open-air transport means that drivers have to stop regularly to drop off and pick up other loads affecting the estimated time of arrival.
-Time to deliver a cargo can only be estimated because a lot can happen between the pickup and drop-off locations.
-Therefore, it’s good to give your car delivery time because it can happen before or after the estimated time.
+Drivers must stop for an unknown time when heavy rain or strong winds threaten the shipment.
+Open-air transport means that drivers have to stop regularly to drop off and pick up other loads, affecting the estimated time of arrival.
+The cargo delivery time can only be estimated because a lot can happen between the pickup and drop-off locations.